Don't Invest In Colombia Or Brazil Until You Understand This Critical Strategy

-One thing to consider when buying real estate in another country is to do with the requirements for repatriating your funds if and when you decide to sell the property.
+Something to consider when investing in another country are the requirements for repatriating your funds if and when you decide to sell the investment.

 Often, transferring money out of a country isn’t as simple as calling your bank and initiating a wire of the funds.

 Some jurisdictions, including Colombia and Brazil, for example, require you to register any funds you bring into the country.

 People tell stories of how difficult or even impossible it was for them to get their money out of these countries.
 The reason for the difficulty is typically because the complainant didn’t follow the rules when bringing the money into the country in the first place.

 Either he didn’t know about the rules and didn’t use a knowledgeable attorney for the transaction… or he did know about the rules and chose to ignore them.

 The latter happens more often than you might think, and, in a case when someone knowingly breaks the rules, I have no sympathy when he later struggles as a result.

 Don’t believe expats or others you meet who tell you that you don’t need to worry about the filing requirements related to moving capital into a country… that they didn’t or that they know someone who didn’t and no consequences have ensued.
 People will tell you not to worry about the paperwork… but they’re wrong.
 Disrespect the paperwork at your own risk.

 Registering Foreign Investment

 Countries require you to register foreign investment money in an effort to monitor any associated tax due and to control against money laundering.
 Before you’re able to repatriate US$1 million, for example, the government of the country in question wants to know first where that US$1 million came from (to confirm that the source was legitimate) and also that you’ve paid your taxes on any associated capital gains.